Indians on stock buying spree drives doubling of demat accounts

-New Delhi, March 8 (IANS) Indian are on a stock buying frenzy as the increase in demat accounts in financial year 2021 is at the highest ever at 10.7 million.
+New Delhi: Indian are on a stock buying frenzy as the increase in demat accounts in financial year 2021 is at the highest ever at 10.7 million.

 This is more than twice the number of net demat accounts (4.9 million) added in financial year 2020, as per Motilal Oswal Financial Services.